A Time To Reflect

 The first mission, was to go down and get the dimensions.
 There are 2 sides, and the panels were roughly 3 1/2 in height.
-This is a nice size for multi-layer stencils.
+This is a nice size for stencils.
+In particular, MULTI-LAYER stencils.
 After taking my measurements, I decided to put up a stencil I had (my SURJ icon.)
-Unbeknownst to me, the city was not aware, and this was my first, albeit accidental true illegal graffiti.
+Unbeknownst to me, the city was not in the know, and this was my first, albeit accidental true illegal graffiti.
 The manager from the Ogden came out and asked if I had a permit?
 Of course, I did not.
 I did explain the project and they seemed to suspect.
-I decided I should probably get out while there were no police around just in case. . ..
+I decided I should probably get out while there were no police around just in case. . . .
 Thankfully, I did.
 I drove back a half hour to peep it out, and someone had already sprayed over my stencil.
 Someone had called graffiti removal and it was sprayed over almost instantly.

-So, I went to the curators and let them know about this, and finally it was remedied.
+So went to the curators and let them know about this, and finally it was remedied.
 I went back with my permit (it wasn't really a permit, but close enough), and introduced myself to the local business owners.
 I met some of the staff at the Ogden.
 They were super cool.
 As well as management at the Cigar shop across the alley.
 Now, I was legal.
-Legal enough. . ..
+Legal enough. . . .

 Ready, set, PAINT!

 First, I was set to paint my Atlas Loved.
 I painted the hearts as a backdrop, and painted the side panel.
 I was mentally prepping to put my main graphic "vertical."
 It was 6 layers, and again, I had yet to do stencils on a vertical surface.
-OK, I'm no quitter.
-So, I said fuck it, let's do it.
+Ok, I'm no pussy.
+So I said fuck it, let's do it.

 So, I had my 6 layers of 3 foot stencils in tow.
 Of course, it was BALLS hot (it literally hit 102 degrees that day), and windy as well.
 I did a few spray tests with some small stencils and felt some comfort.
 However, when I got to my spot on Colfax, I was ready to spray the first layer (the silhouette layer) on my box.
 I sprayed back of the stencil, had my registration marks, and was ready to rock!